Skip to main content | Skip to section menu | Access keys.

 Sweet wrappings

-Paper wrappers are not true papers they have a coating and should go into your green bin.
+Sweet wrappers are not made of paper.
+They have a coating and should go into your green bin.

 Textiles